-Message from the Program Director
+Message From the Program Director

-As imaging is the foundation for a multidisciplinary approach for breast care, the fellow will be integrated into the Baylor breast health care team which includes breast surgeons, medical oncologists, radiation oncologists and breast pathologists.
+As imaging is the foundation for a multidisciplinary approach to breast care, the fellow will be integrated into the Baylor breast health care team which includes breast surgeons, medical oncologists, radiation oncologists and breast pathologists.
 For all involved, empathetic patient care and interaction is emphasized and practiced.
 Breast imaging fellows will actively participate in weekly multidisciplinary breast conferences.

 Currently, one twelve-month fellowship position is offered annually.
-All twelve-month breast imaging fellows are offered one month of multidisciplinary rotation including breast oncology, breast surgery, radiotherapy and pathology.
+All twelve-month breast imaging fellows are offered one month of multidisciplinary rotation including breast oncology, breast surgery, radiotherapy, and pathology.
 Research is strongly encouraged and for those trainees interested in research, numerous projects are available and research time will be allocated.